-I listened to George Noory on Coast to Coast as he covered the landing of Curiosity on Mars.
-Curiosity is the biggest and most complex rover yet.
+I listened to George Noory cover the landing of Curiosity on Mars.
+Curiosity is the most complex rover yet.
 It is powered by nuclear energy and has 17 cameras.
-It is in the Gale Crater and will inch its way toward Mount Sharp at the crater's center.
-The Coast to Coast people anticipate fossils from a time when Mars was warmer and wetter.
+It is in the Gale Crater and will make its way toward Mount Sharp at the crater's center.
+Coast to Coast people anticipate fossils from a time when Mars was warm and wet.

-Curiosity will travel 12 miles in 2 years, analyzing soil and looking for a habitable environment.
-It will look for water, organic molecules & energy sources, requirements for life.
-The rover is controlled from NASA's Jet Propulsion Laboratory.
+Curiosity will analyze soil and look for a habitable environment.
+It will look for water, organic molecules & energy sources.
+Requirements for life!
+The rover is controlled by NASA's Jet Propulsion Laboratory.

-It is inevitable that men will walk on Mars.
+It seems inevitable that men will walk on Mars.
 I wonder about those who will make the trip.
 They will be special people whose whole existence is geared to that purpose.
-Our psychology evolved on Earth for the purpose of survival here.
-We are not prepared by nature to spend 18 months in a cramped capsule away from home.
+Our bodies and minds evolved for the purpose of surviving on Earth.
+We are not prepared by nature to spend 18 months in a cramped capsule far from home.
 There will be bone loss and danger from cosmic rays.
 There may be psychological problems.
 Astronauts will watch as Earth shrinks to become a dim light in the darkness.
-The Apollo astronauts did not have that problem.
-From the moon, Earth retained its identity even though Buzz Aldrin held his thumb up and completely covered it.
+The Apollo astronauts did not have these problems.
+From the moon, Earth retained its identity even though Buzz Aldrin held up his thumb and completely covered it.
 The first man on Mars will be a hero!
 He will travel the world, lead parades and appear on television in every country.
-When it is over, he will seek privacy, shunning the public the rest of his days.
-After some years, there will be oddballs claiming that men never went to Mars.
+When it is over, he will seek privacy, shunning the public the rest of his life.
+After some years, weirdos will claim men never went to Mars.

 When I got into astronomy, Mars was little more than a light in the night sky.
 Now, it is a real place with geography and geology.
-Astrobiologists maintain that water once flowed and fossilized microbes may await discovery.
-There was that meteorite in the 1990s supposedly from Mars and containing fossils which turned out to be bogus.
+Astrobiologists maintain that water once flowed and fossilized microbes await discovery.
+There was that meteorite in the 1990s supposedly from Mars and containing fossils that turned out to be bogus.
 Imaginations run wild!
 The movie 2001: A Space Odyssey forecasted routine travel to the moon by 2001.
-Instead, that year is remembered for the 9/11 attacks.
+Instead, we remember that year for the 9/11 attacks.
 When Carl Sagan did Cosmos in 1980, I thought men would be on Mars in my lifetime.
 Now, I doubt it.
 I question the benefits of going to the planets.
-It is rough enough finding hotels in American cities and struggling with foreign languages in other countries.
-We can breathe on earth.
+It is rough enough going through airports here on Earth.
+At least, we can breathe on Earth.
 We cannot breathe on Mars.
-(Not to mention the extreme cold).

-The problems involved in sending men to Mars are great.
+The problems involved in going to Mars are great.
 It will not be like going to the moon.
 The moon is next door, a mere 240,000 miles away.
 There will be men die trying to get to Mars.
-I can see both sides.
-Man has already started reaching for Mars and will not be satisfied until he gets there regardless of the cost.
-The idea of terraforming Mars is science fiction.
+I see both sides.
+Man has already started reaching for Mars and will not be satisfied until he gets there.
+The idea of terraforming Mars is fantasy.

-Indeed, there may have been water on Mars in the past as evidenced by riverbeds.
-If so, Percival Lowell was given a bum rap.
+If there was water on Mars, Percival Lowell may have been given a bum rap.
 The riverbeds may be his canals.
-Lowell's error was in thinking they were dug by Martians.
-All geniuses have their areas of genius and fail miserably outside those areas.
+Lowell's mistake was thinking they were dug by Martians.
+Geniuses have their areas of genius and fail outside those areas.
 William Herschel, the father of stellar astronomy, thought people lived on the sun.

 29 BACK FROM BOLIVIA